Mexico country brief

 Food and Agriculture

 Construction and engineering account for some 4 per cent of Mexican GDP.
-New investment in highways, utilities, resorts make Mexico a very attractive potential market for the Australian building, construction and engineering industries.
+New investment in highways, utilities and resorts make Mexico a very attractive potential market for the Australian building, construction and engineering industries.
 Australian companies are already enjoying success in supplying high-end building products, water treatment technology and a range of services.
 Macquarie Capital and Lend Lease are two high profile Australian companies active in the market.

 Mexico has large tracts of highly prospective but under-explored land, which offer good opportunities for Australian exploration and mining equipment and technology services companies.
 There have been a number of significant discoveries in recent years including gold, silver and uranium.
 Australian Mining Equipment, Technology and Services (METS) companies are under-represented in the Mexican market, and Austrade works with individual companies and maintains a presence at important sectoral events, such as the International Mining Expo in Acapulco, to promote Australian expertise to potential Mexican customers.